Problems with Tobacco Products? Tell FDA.

 - smell or taste wrong

-FDA also wants to know if you have experienced an unexpected health or safety problem that you believe to have been caused by use of a particular tobacco product, which could include:
+FDA wants to know if you have experienced an unexpected health or safety problem that you believe may have been caused by use of a particular tobacco product.
+FDA also wants to know about unexpected health or safety problems that may have been caused by being exposed to a tobacco product, even if you were not the user.

 - fire, burns, or other injuries